Emergency room physicians are trying

 offer much of a difference.
 Adding baclofen, metaxalone, or tizanidine to

-ibuprofen does not appear to up
+ibuprofen does not seem to up

 function or pain any more than placebo plus ibuprofen by 1 week